CollapseLauncher/Collapse/README.md

 - **[QRIS (Quick Response Code Indonesian Standard)](https://qris.id/homepage/)** (Coming Soon:tm:)
 - **[PayPal](https://paypal.me/neonnyan)**

 Made by all captains around the world with ❤️.
-May all beauty be blessed!
+Fight for all that is beautiful in this world!